sammykenya/Grova/replit.md

-# UniFi Financial Platform
+# Grova - Revolutionary Financial Platform

+Grova is a next-generation financial platform designed to revolutionize how people in developing economies access and manage their finances.
+Built with cutting-edge technology and inclusive design principles, Grova bridges the gap between traditional banking and modern fintech solutions.

 ## Overview

-UniFi is a revolutionary financial application designed to compete with global fintech giants like PayPal, Bitcoin, and M-Pesa.
+Grova is a revolutionary financial application designed to compete with global fintech giants like PayPal, Bitcoin, and M-Pesa.
 The platform features a triple wallet system (Fiat, Crypto, Credits), AI-powered financial coaching, offline capabilities, and community banking features.
 Built as a full-stack TypeScript application with React frontend and Express backend.

 ## System Architecture